-How does coming out as cross-dressing or transgender affect romantic relationships?
+How does coming out as transgender affect romantic relationships?

-In many cases the trans person will experience a shift in their sexuality when they transition and this can have far reaching implications for an existing relationship.
-It is not uncommon for a heterosexual trans person to stay heterosexual when they transition and thus they become attracted to the opposite sex.
-So in these situations the choice to transition may signal the end of an existing relationship unless a mutually agreeable way of moving forward can be found by the couple.
-Often there are long held fantasies of a sexual relationship with a partner of the opposite sex (i.e. a trans woman would now want to experience a heterosexual relationship with a man where she was previously attracted to women when in her male body).
-Or else it may be that previously heterosexual trans people find themself still attracted to the same gender once they have transitioned and thus would subsequently experience themselves as gay.
+Often, there are long-held fantasies of a sexual relationship with a partner of the opposite sex (i.e. a trans woman would now want to experience a heterosexual relationship with a man where she was previously attracted to women when in her male body).
+Or else it may be that previously heterosexual trans people find themself still attracted to the same gender once they have transitioned and, thus, would subsequently experience themselves as gay.
 And a trans person who is bisexual may or may not continue to be bisexual after transitioning.

-Some couples are able to work through these issues themselves without outside help, but often a safe and non-judgmental counseling space can provide both partners with the opportunity to explore their thoughts and feelings about the relationship moving forward.
+Some couples can work through these issues themselves without outside help, but often a safe and non-judgmental counselling space can provide both partners with the opportunity to explore their thoughts and feelings about the relationship moving forward.
 Sometimes the decision is made without much consultation, where the partner of the trans person decides they cannot continue and so the relationship ends, or vice versa.
 This can be a devastating experience for the partner and the feelings of loss can be deep and acute.
-Again, good support from friends or family or from a counselor are invaluable and often essential here.
+Again, good support from friends, family or a counsellor is invaluable and often essential here.